spdk/spdk/doc/jsonrpc.md

 Request notifications.
 Returns array of notifications that happend since the specified id (or first that is available).

 Notice: Notifications are kept in circular buffer with limited size.
-Older notifications might be inaccesible due to being overwritten by new ones.
+Older notifications might be inaccessible due to being overwritten by new ones.

 #### Parameters